DSO member since 1988

 A member of the Detroit Symphony Orchestra trumpet section since May 1988, William Lucas was born and raised in the Detroit metropolitan area.
 He attended Plymouth High School and the University of Michigan, where he was enrolled in both the schools of engineering and music.
 Throughout the years he has performed as a freelance musician in the Detroit and Ann Arbor areas, and he served as Associate Principal Trumpet of the Toledo Symphony prior to his appointment in Detroit.

-In his spare time, Bill enjoys composing music, playing jazz, mountain biking and playing tennis.
-He also coaches professionals for symphony orchestra auditions.
+In his spare time, Lucas enjoys composing music, playing jazz, mountain biking and playing tennis.
+He also coaches professionals in their preparation to take symphony orchestra auditions.